Planning for holidays can be stressful at the best of times, without the complication of taking your pet away too.

 If you’re travelling with your dog in the car, they may find long journeys stressful and uncomfortable.
 It’s a good idea to practise driving with your dog on shorter local journeys first – this will get them accustomed to road travel and alert you to any potential issues they have, such as motion sickness.

 Schedule in exercise and toilet breaks for longer journeys to make sure your pooch remains a happy traveller.

 The Highway Code states all animals should be suitably restrained when travelling in cars, so invest in a seat belt harness or dog cage for your luggage compartment that allows your pet to travel safely and comfortably.

-For more information about road travel with dogs and other animals, check out our dedicated guide Pets in the car: how to drive safely.
+For more information about road travel with dogs and other animals, check out our guide Pet safety: hot cars and travelling tips.